 In addition to the lack of diversity, housing stress and affordability also continues to be a challenge.
-The housing stress is felt mostly by low to moderate earners (25%) with higher than the state average median house prices and lower than state average incomes.
-This stress is compounded by increasing household running costs, including cost of travel to access employment and services.
+The housing stress is felt mostly by low to moderate earners (25%) with higher than the state average median house price and lower than state average incomes.
+This stress is compounded with increasing household running costs, including cost of travel to access employment and services.
 With low levels of social housing, limited rental availability and competing demands for tourist accommodation, housing affordability continues to be a critical issue for the Sunshine Coast.
-Self-contained neighbourhoods with easy access to essential services and affordable options for sport, recreation and community participation contribute to easing of cost of living pressures and can facilitate inclusive communities.
-A public realm designed to be accessible for all, including streets, open spaces and accessible private spaces (e.g. retail precincts), further supports inclusive, healthy and safe communities.
+Self-contained neighborhoods with easy access to essential services and affordable options for sport, recreation and community participation contributes to easing of cost of living pressures and can facilitate inclusive communities.
+A public realm designed to be accessible for all, including streets, open space and accessible private spaces (eg retail precincts) further supports inclusive, healthy and safe communities.